 The tour starts from Novi Sad at 7 am from the parking lot in front of Hotel Sajam, while we will pick up our guests from Belgrade at 8.30.

-Arriving in the town of Topola we first visit the Karadjordjev Grad fort where the museum and the modest old church are situated.
+Arriving in the town of Topola we first visit the Karadjordje Town, a spot which once was fortress built by Karadjordje, the founder of the Karadjordjevic dynasty during his reign.
+Nowadays you can see the residence with the tower and Church of Holy Mother also known as Karadjordje's Church.
 Here we will learn about the town’s importance in Serbian history and see the remains from the time of the First Serbian Insurrection against the Ottomans (1804-13).
 In the church, we will see the splendid iconostasis with its meticulous carvings.

 Atop the forested Oplenac hill sits one of the nicest sights in the whole of Serbia – the mausoleum church of the Karadjordjević royal house.
 From the outside the five-domed church is covered in shiny white marble while inside of it visitors admire hundreds of scenes done in mosaics, all of them copies from medieval Serbian monasteries.
 In its crypt we will see more mosaics as well as graves of 25 members of the Karadjordjević dynasty.